 The Cape Winelands is one of our favorite destinations for short breaks and day trips from Cape Town.
-It is located 45 minutes from Cape Town and includes the towns of Stellenbosch, Franschoek and Paarl.
-You can read our Non-drinkers guide to Franschoek for more inspiration.
+It is located 45 minutes from Cape Town and includes the towns of Stellenbosch, Franschhoek and Paarl.
+You can read our Non-drinkers guide to Franschhoek for more inspiration.

-The available activities include visits to vineyards for a cheese or wine tasting, olive farms, berry orchards, a lion sanctuary and fabulous restaurants.
+The available activities in the Cape Winelands include visits to vineyards for a cheese or wine tasting on the wine tram, olive farms, berry orchards, a lion sanctuary and fabulous restaurants.